In this article

 Vegan cheese

 Another option is to use vegan cheese.
-Vegan parmesan, either shop-bought or homemade using cashew nuts, will add a similar texture and tang.
+Vegan Parmesan, either shop-bought or homemade using cashew nuts, will add a similar texture and tang.

 Homemade vegan pesto recipe